RodrigoMenegat/gardening/index.md

 The major drawback is that I can no longer pack light for any kind of travel, as I rediscovered my taste for beautiful editions and no longer have the same pleasure when reading on a Kindle or a similar device.

+# On journaling

+I've been journaling since December 2023, with varying degrees of commitment.
+Sometimes I write every single day for weeks.
+Sometimes I forget my journals for months.
+However, so far, I always returned to it.
+Apparently, I now have developed a habit, and hopefully it will last.

+<a href="#welcome" class="internal">This garden</a>, is in itself a form of journaling, isn't it?

+It's interesting to open the notebooks in a random page and see what I was thinking at the.
+It has been only a few months, but it's still interesting to notice how the things that were troubling me in January are the same that trouble me know, in August.

+And it's also interesting to see that, despite devoting so much mental energy, I don't seem to have moved any closer to solving them.

+Writing journals is, by itself, something I feel it's worth doing.

+It helps decluttering the mind, and sometimes when doing it I make thought-connections I wouldn't make otherwise.
+It forces me to slow down and process thoughts slowly, which is therapeutic.
+And I always liked filling notebooks.

+But, on top of all that, it can also be an interesting tool for identifying these persistant issues and rethink how to approach them.

 <script>
     // JavaScript to find the last <h1> and set a class